boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 To that aim aim, NRLP:

-* Requires an OS API to expose the signal to applications, and ensure application fairness.
+* Requires an OS API to expose the signal to applications, and ensure application fairness: An OS can provide more accurate available bandwidth to applications through the API, making implementation easier for applications that don't require dedicated bandwidth measurement.

 NRLP leverages existing mechanisms for the provisioning of network attachments, including supply of the various policies ({{?I-D.ietf-opsawg-ntw-attachment-circuit}}).
 Also, NRLP leverages AAA mechanisms (e.g., {{?RFC9445}}).
 Therefore, NRLP eases: